highrisejs/highrisejs/README.md

-# highrisejs - digger
+# highrisejs

-The cli to start a new highrise project.
-Currently it does nothing but cloning the starterkit project.
+The main API package to interact with highrisejs.

+## API description coming soon

+I'm currently evaluating future techniques for error handling to introduce to highrisejs.